-- 6.8 Achieves and maintains the National Cervical Screening Programme Policies and Standards: Section 6, 2013, Appendix one, Health Act 1956, part 4 (a) - 6.9 Understands the consumers' rights in relation to the Code of Health & Disability Services Consumers Rights 1996, the Health and Disability Commissioner Act 1994 and the Privacy Act 1993.
+- 6.7 Recognises the implications of the Health Practitioners Competence Assurance Act 2003 related to their practice. - 6.8 Achieves and maintains the National Cervical Screening Programme Policies and Standards: Section 6, 2013, Appendix one, Health Act 1956, part 4 (a) - 6.9 Understands the consumers' rights in relation to the Code of Health & Disability Services

+Consumers Rights 1996, the Health and Disability Commissioner Act 1994 and the Privacy

+Act 1993.